 Other Red Cross Certification Opportunities

 Do you want to be CPR certified or learn first aid?
-Join Auburn Parks and Recreation for the Adult and Pediatric CPR/AED/First Aid class offered in the spring quarter (beginning in 2018).
+There are instructors in the area available to teach your organization or group basic lifesaving skills.
 Participants should provide their own pen and paper.
 Course fees, dates, times and locations listed below.
 Course fees include an electronic training manual, facility rental fees and necessary equipment.
 Participants may choose to do CPR/AED training only, which will take place in the morning, or CPR/AED and First Aid training.
 Both trainings will help prepare participants to respond to emergencies involving adults, children, or infants.
 Please note also that there are no age restrictions for the CPR/AED and First Aid course.
-To register, or for information about the course curriculum or general questions, please email the instructor, Nick Parr, at firstname.lastname@example.org.
+To register, or for information about the course curriculum or general questions, please email the instructor, Nick Parr, at email@example.com.

 Auburn City Pools will host the National Park and Recreation Association (NRPA) Aquatic Facility Operator (AFO) course this fall.
 The AFO course provides participants with the skills necessary to run a safe and efficient aquatic facility and is designed by the National Parks and Recreation Association (NRPA).
 The course is open to members of the aquatics community.
 Candidates may be: